 The founders of Talk Like a Pirate Day are Mark Summers (a behavioral management consultant) and John Baur (a science writer with the Oregon Sea Grant Program) — but nowadays, they’re better known by their nautical names, Capn’ Slappy and Ol’ Chumbucket.

 Thanks to the decision to not trademark the holiday, different groups have been able to celebrate in their own ways, only adding to its popularity.
 Talk Like a Pirate Day has been so successful that it’s even been celebrated overseas, with entertainers and charities in the United Kingdom also adopting it as a staple.
 It’s even become the subject of several songs — notably, Michigan musician Tom Smith (known for an incredible array of quickly-written and improvised songs) wrote the original theme song for the holiday in 2003.
-Eventually, Capn’ Slappy and ‘Ol Chumbucket wrote their own song, “Talk Like a Pirate”, performed by Tom Mason and The Blue Buccaneers.
+Eventually, Capn’ Slappy and ‘Ol Chumbucket wrote their own jaunty sea shanty, “Talk Like a Pirate“, which was then performed by Tom Mason and The Blue Buccaneers.

 It’s somewhat of an oxymoron for a holiday focused on pirates to have a patron, but thankfully, you’re not dealing with saints here: Talk Like a Pirate Day has its own big name.
 In this case, the ‘patron salt’, as it were, of the event is English actor Robert Newton — best known for his multiple roles as pirates over the years of his career.
 In particular, he played the part of Long John Silver in the 1950 Disney adaptation of Treasure Island (which arguably set the gold standard for portrayals of pirates in film), Edward Teach (better known as Blackbeard) in the 1952 film Blackbeard the Pirate, and Long John Silver again in the 1954 film Long John Silver and its respective spin-off series.

 As an actor from the West Country of England, Newton’s exaggeration of the accent is widely regarded as the origin of the gravely ‘scurvy dog’ voice we often associate with pirates.
-Supposedly, many English sailors came from the West Country, and when piracy was outlawed in the Royal Navy, sailors with the accent moved to the Caribbean to become Pirates, taking their accents along for the ride.
+Supposedly, many English sailors came from the West Country, and when piracy was outlawed in the Royal Navy, sailors with the accent moved to the Caribbean to become Pirates — taking their unique dialect along for the ride.

 Pop Culture Piracy

-The worldwide pirate craze even carries on overseas, in some regards: tales of piracy are popular in more than England and the Americas.
+The worldwide pirate craze even carries on overseas, in some regards, and tales of piracy are popular in more than England and the Americas.
 The biggest example of this, surprisingly, comes from Japan: the series One Piece, starring a plucky young man with stretchy powers and his pirate crew, is the best-selling manga in history, the best-selling comic printed in book volumes, and one of the highest-grossing media franchises of all time, even placing above James Bond, Superman, and Star Trek.
-It’s even branched out into many films, and a soon-to-be-released live-action series on Netflix.
+It’s branched out into many films, side stories, action figures, and cookbooks, as well as a wildly popular live-action series on Netflix.
 The franchise even includes reimaginings of famous figures from pirate history, with references to Captain Kidd, Blackbeard, Anne Bonney, and more (albeit with plenty of creative liberties taken).
 The series recently celebrated its 25th anniversary, but plans are in place to end the story within the next 3-5 years.

 Even the internet has gotten in on the pirate resurgence: Facebook introduced a pirate-translated version of its website to celebrate Talk Like a Pirate Day in 2008, and many video games and companies will include Talk Like a Pirate day on their list of major holidays, offering nautical-themed deals and outfits.
 It’s even extended into education, with O’Reilly book publishing at one point discounting books related to the R Programming Language on the day in celebration of the iconic pirate growl.